dmjacobsen/docs-csm/install/deploy_final_non-compute_node.md

 ## 7. Configure DNS and NTP on each BMC

  > **`NOTE`** Only follow this section if the NCNs are HPE hardware.
 If the system uses
- > Gigabyte or Intel hardware, skip this section.
+ > Gigabyte or Intel hardware, then skip this section.

 Configure DNS and NTP on the BMC for each management node **except `ncn-m001`**.
 However, the commands in this section are all run **on** `ncn-m001`.